enerqi/bridge-bidding-systems/README.md

 `bridge-bidding-system` directory in [Visual Studio Code](https://code.visualstudio.com/), install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VSCode and open a generated html file with the live server (command `Live Server: Open with Live Server`).
-At that point any web browser can pointed to `http://127.0.0.1:5500/` and you will any viewed html file live reload as changes are made.
+At that point any web browser can pointed to `http://127.0.0.1:5500/` and you will see any viewed html file live reload as changes are made.

 ## Comments on BML Tool Usage